Mitch Robinson: Carlton

 Robinson quickly became popular with Carlton fans for his hardness at the ball – often in apparent disregard for his own safety, due to his shark-like tendencies to the point where his style is sometimes described as "kamikaze".

 Robinson was involved in some off-field incidents during his time at Carlton.
 He was involved in a fight at the 2013 Big Day Out festival, and was fined $1,000 by the club as a result.
-Then in August 2014, Robinson suffered a fractured eye socket when he and Jeff Garlett became unwittingly involved in a brawl outside a nightspot at 5 am on a Sunday morning; Robinson lied about the incident, telling the club he had sustained the injury in a boxing session at training, and he was fined $5,000 by the club.
+Then in August 2014, Robinson suffered a fractured eye socket when he and Jeff Garlett became unwittingly involved in a brawl outside a nightspot at 5 a.m. on a Sunday morning; Robinson lied about the incident, telling the club he had sustained the injury in a boxing session at training, and he was fined $5,000 by the club.

 Robinson was delisted by Carlton after the 2014 season, having played 100 games for Carlton, after lying about the incident with teammate Jeff Garlett.

+Brisbane

-He was then signed as a delisted free agent by the Brisbane Lions.
+In 2014 Robinson was signed as a delisted free agent by the Brisbane Lions.
 In 2015 he was the joint winner of the Merrett–Murray Medal as Brisbane's best and fairest, alongside Dayne Beams, Stefan Martin and Dayne Zorko.

-Robinson announced his delisting from the Brisbane Lions on Instagram, following their 71 point loss to Geelong during the 2022 Preliminary Final.
+Robinson announced his delisting from the Brisbane Lions on Instagram, following their 71-point loss to Geelong during the 2022 Preliminary Final.
 He officially retired a few days later.